KdrOHS/KdrOHS.github.io/_posts/2024-08-01-applied-data-science-project.md

 -	Install the necessary Python libraries using pip:
 -	praw for interacting with the Reddit API
 -	pandas for data manipulation and analysis
--	textblob for sentiment analysis (optional)
 2. Set Up Reddit App:
-•	Create a Reddit app to access the API:
+-	Create a Reddit app to access the API:
 -	App Name: ForeverAloneScraper
 -	App ID: RCwwv39rNnATMc1p5nL-DQ
 3. Set Up Reddit API Credentials: